NeunEinser/hunt-and-run/README.md

 ## Hunters
 As a hunter, your goal is to kill all runners.
 You may die and respawn normally as often as you want.
 You will receive a compass that will point you towards the runner who is closest to you.
+The compass will only update when you hold it in your main hand.
+In case, no runner is in your current dimension, it will still point to the last known location of any runner that was closest to you last.
+Runner locations are saved for you per dimension, so even if you switch a dimension, the compass will still point you to the runner you tracked last in that dimension.
+All of this works with multiple hunters.
+The compass will track the closest runner per hunter.

 ## Runners
 As a runner, your goal is to kill the Ender Dragon.